-- 160 ice sheet texture, and stereo image correlation often fails for relatively flat, featureless surfaces, leading to gaps in the output DEM.
-The km-scale ridges/troughs, ~100-1000 m wind-sculpted surface features, and rifts on the main PIG ice shelf, however, provide adequate texture for successful correlation.
-Compared to the WorldView DEMs, the SPIRIT DEMs include increased noise and additional artifacts, but cover a much larger area (~120 km swath width). - 165 (Bouillon et al., 2006; Korona et al., 2009), which we improve substantially using control points as described in section 2.2.1.
-We used the DEM V1 products (generated with correlation parameters tuned for gentle slopes), applied the corresponding "CC" mask to preserve correlation scores of 50-100% (masking most interpolated areas), reprojected to a standard Antarctic polar stereographic projection (EPSG:3031), and removed the EGM96 geoid offset to obtain elevations relative to the WGS84 ellipsoid.
-We filtered the resulting products to remove isolated pixels, mask elevations <20 m above sea level, and remove any - 170 pixels with >30 m absolute elevation difference from the per-pixel median of all 2010-2015 WorldView/GeoEye DEMs, effectively removing spurious DEM values associated with clouds in the original imagery.
+160 DEM.
+The km-scale ridges/troughs, ~100-1000 m wind-sculpted surface features, and rifts on the main PIG shelf, however, provide adequate texture for successful correlation.
+Compared to the WorldView DEMs, the SPIRIT DEMs include increased noise and additional artifacts, but cover a much larger area (~120 km swath width).
+Elevation values in the SPIRIT DEMs are represented as integers, with horizontal and vertical accuracy estimates of <10 m

+(Bouillon et al., 2006; Korona et al., 2009), which we improve substantially using control points as described in section 2.2.1.2.

+- 165 We used the DEM V1 products (generated with correlation parameters tuned for gentle slopes), applied the corresponding "CC" mask to preserve correlation scores between 50-100% (masking most interpolated areas), reprojected to a standard polar stereographic projection (EPSG:3031), and removed the EGM96 geoid offset to obtain elevations relative to the WGS84 ellipsoid.
+We filtered the resulting products to remove isolated pixels, mask elevations <20 m above sea level, and remove any pixels with >30 m absolute elevation difference from the per-pixel median of 2010-2015 WorldView/GeoEye DEMs, - 170 effectively removing spurious values associated with clouds in the original imagery.